René Angélil: Gambling

-Angélil was an avid poker player, having qualified for the 2005 World Series of Poker Tournament of Champions, and finishing in the money at the 2007 Mirage Poker Showdown event on the World Poker Tour, a series of high-stakes tournaments.
-Angélil was also rumoured to be a dedicated gambler away from the poker table.
-He reportedly gambled upwards of $1 million a week at Caesars Palace, and kept a line of credit for the same amount at Bellagio.
-In 2007, Jan Jones, a casino executive and the former mayor of Las Vegas, claimed that Angélil gambled $1 million a week, but later retracted the statement.
-Caesars Palace later released a statement of Angélil's gambling losses and wins with his permission.
+Angélil was an avid poker player, qualifying for the 2005 World Series of Poker Tournament of Champions and finishing in the money at the 2007 Mirage Poker Showdown on the World Poker Tour, a series of high‑stakes tournaments.
+He was also rumoured to be a committed gambler away from the poker table.
+Reports claimed he wagered as much as $1 million a week at Caesars Palace and maintained a line of credit for the same amount at the Bellagio.
+In 2007, casino executive and former Las Vegas mayor Jan Jones stated that Angélil gambled $1 million a week, but later retracted the comment.
+Caesars Palace subsequently released a statement detailing Angélil's gambling wins and losses with his permission.

 Later life, illness and death

 Angélil suffered a heart attack in 1991 at age 49.
-In 1999, he was diagnosed with throat cancer, and made a full recovery after treatment.
-He appeared in the video for Simple Plan's song "Save You" as a survivor of cancer.
-In 2009, Angélil reportedly underwent a planned, heart-related medical procedure to deal with arterial blockage.
+In 1999, he was diagnosed with throat cancer and made a full recovery after treatment.
+He appeared in the video for Simple Plan's song "Save You" as a cancer survivor.
+In 2009, Angélil reportedly underwent a planned heart‑related medical procedure to address arterial blockage.

-Angélil had surgery in December 2013 for throat cancer.
-In June 2014, Angélil stepped down as Dion's manager to focus on his health, but was still involved in business decisions related to her career.
+Angélil had surgery in December 2013 for a recurrence of throat cancer.
+In June 2014, he stepped down as Dion's manager to focus on his health, though he remained involved in business decisions related to her career.
 In September 2015, Dion announced that Angélil's cancer had progressed and that he had only "months to live".

-Angélil died on 14 January 2016, of throat cancer, two days before his 74th birthday.
-He received a "national funeral" service at Notre-Dame Basilica from the government of Quebec on 22 January, and was buried at the Notre Dame des Neiges Cemetery.
+Angélil died on 14 January 2016 of throat cancer, aged 73.
+He received a national funeral at Montreal's Notre‑Dame Basilica on 22 January, and was buried at the Notre Dame des Neiges Cemetery.

 Following Angélil's death, Dion became the sole owner and president of her management and production companies, including CDA Productions and Les Productions Feeling.